ENGR 1004 Design Science (WSTC)

 Coordinator Robert Paluzzano Opens in new window

 Description An explanation and description of how the built environment works is essential to designers and construction professionals.
-This unit provides an introduction to physical units of measurement, tolerance, statics, dynamics, acoustics and thermal properties.
+This subject provides an introduction to physical units of measurement, tolerance, statics, dynamics, acoustics and thermal properties.
 It also allows students to interpret and apply the concepts of electricity, energy, work and power to the built environment.
 Students engage with these concepts through a hands-on learning experience including practical projects and live demonstrations.

 School Computer, Data & Math Sciences